StarPlayrX/bigmac/README.md

 Patched WiFi option for other Broadcom cards.

 ---
-🥨🥤 Announcement:
-MacEleven is coming soon.
+🥨🥤 MacEleven is coming soon.
 It will allow unsealed, APFS snapshot free installs on Supported Intel Macs
 ---
 ---